stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 If you do not already use version control, you should also install [Git](http://git-scm.com/) on your system.
 Git is now effectively the standard version control tool for developers.

 Version control is obviously vital for collaborating with other programmers.
-It also enables you to efficiently copy your application to other systems for testing or deployment.
+It also enables you to efficiently copy your application to other systems for testing, deployment and backup.

+If Git is installed, Atom and Visual Studio Code provide you with access to information and features from Git directly in their user interfaces.
+If you use Visual Studio Code, you should also consider installing the [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension, which enhances the integration with Git.

 ## Other Popular Tools ##